 Speaking of Death, Mort and Susan have a version of this (Mort while he was playing Death's role and Susan on a permanent basis on account of being Death's granddaughter.
 This involves switching from normal speech to doing The Voice and talking like this and something frightening happens with their face (probably their skull shows through).
 It tends to scare most people.

-The Second Apocalypse has Kellhus, a genius with literally no emotions.
+Kellhus is genius with literally no emotions.
 However, he has complete control over his entire body, including his facial muscles, so he is able to fake emotions without any difficulty.
 When someone finally figures out that he's been manipulating everyone the entire time and confronts him about it, every muscle in his face goes dead, like turning off a light.

 Subverted in The Jennifer Morgue by Charles Stross.
 The protagonist is working with a succubus covered by a level-three glamour that makes her look like a gorgeous woman.
 Eventually despite her warnings he insists that she reveal her real face — instead of the hideous demon he expects, she turns out she's a Half-Human Hybrid that he actually finds rather attractive.